wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 coming to the meetings, inviting friends to the meetings.
 Little by little, We are building our club.

-We discover our potential, and shape ourselves to be better.

-The stage is already built.
-We are here to build better ourselves and make future leaders, communicators.

-If you know you’ll need to sharpen your public speaking skills at some point, why not do it early on and build it now?

 * Own it

 To build it is just the beginning.
 Ownership is the next step.
 We are